codex-storage/codex-research/design/sales.md

 from the queue and processed.
 Each time an item is popped and processed, a worker is removed from the available workers.
 If there are no available workers, queue processing will resume once there are workers available.

+#### Adding availabilities
+When a host adds an availability, a signal is triggered in the slot queue with information about the availability.
+This triggers a lookup of past request for storage events, capped at a certain number of past events or blocks.
+The slots of the requests in each of these events are added to the queue, where slots without matching availabilities are filtered out (see [Adding slots to the queue](#adding-slots-to-the-queue) above).
+Additionally, when slots of these requests are processed in the queue, they will be checked to ensure that the slots are not filled (see [Queue processing](#queue-processing) above).

 ### Implementation tips